How to Appreciate Poetry in a Right and Proper Way

 When a poet writes a poem about a leaf being blown from a tree, falling to the ground, and being trampled underfoot, he’s not actually writing about a leaf being blown from a tree, falling to the ground, and being trampled underfoot.

-The leaf represents hopelessness, and the futility of a life marred by series of tragic events.
-The leaf being blown from the tree represents a life spiralling into an alcohol fueled abyss of despair.
-The leaf being trampled underfoot represents the crushing weight of an uncaring world and inevitable grip of death.
+The leaf represents hopelessness, and the futility of a life marred by a series of tragic events.
+The leaf being blown from the tree represents a life spiraling into an alcohol-fueled abyss of despair.
+The leaf being trampled underfoot represents the crushing weight of an uncaring world and the inevitable grip of death.

 A morbid bunch–poets.

-Poems are written to evoke an emotional response from its readers.
-Once after reading a collection of poems by Sylvia Plath, I spent hours curled-up on the floor in the fetal position as I sobbed uncontrollably.
+Poems are written to evoke an emotional response from their readers.
+Once after reading a collection of poems by Sylvia Plath, I spent hours curled up on the floor in the fetal position as I sobbed uncontrollably.

 If I’ve killed one man, I’ve killed two——The vampire who said he was youAnd drank my blood for a year,Seven years, if you want to know.Daddy, you can lie back now.There’s a stake in your fat black heartAnd the villagers never liked you.They are dancing and stamping on you.They always knew it was you.Daddy, daddy, you bastard, I’m through.

 Holy Crap!
 Right?

 Note: I don’t want to paint the picture that all poets are emotionally distressed alcoholics with father issues– but the really good ones are.